-- Use a pet-safe paint.
-This pet paint claims to be veterinary approved.
+- Use pet-safe paint.
+This pet paint claims to be veterinary-approved.
 Unfortunately, they don't share any of the studies supporting their safety claims, and they don't cite any veterinarians who provide recommendations.
 If you decide to use it, test it first on an easily-washed part of your pet and monitor closely for any bad reactions.
-If you plan on making your own homemade pigments to paint with please beware of their potential toxicity.
+If you plan on making your own homemade pigments to paint with, please beware of their potential toxicity.
 See tips #3 and #7 below.

 - Consider their tolerance and stress levels.
 Many dogs, and most cats, won't be overly excited about or eager to stand still long enough for you or your groomer to apply a hair coloring product to their coat.
 Consider doing it in short stages, keep the intricacy of your design very minimal or basic, or if your pet really doesn't like it, just don't put them through it.

 - Where you apply it is important.
-If you're going to paint your pet for Halloween or any other festivity make sure to avoid the eyes and mouth areas.
-Also, if they're lickers (Tip #3) you should keep the paint limited to areas they can't reach like their back or top of their head.
-This doesn't really apply to cats though, as they can use their paws and seemingly contort to clean pretty much everywhere.
+If you're going to paint your pet for Halloween or any other festivity, make sure to avoid the eyes and mouth areas.
+Also, if they're lickers (Tip #3), you should keep the paint limited to areas they can't reach, like their back or the top of their head.
+This doesn't really apply to cats, though, as they can use their paws and seemingly contort to clean pretty much everywhere.